Orio Palmer: Legacy

-After his death, the FDNY's physical fitness award was renamed the Orio Palmer Memorial Fitness Award in his memory after September 11, 2001.

 In 2002, a portion of East 234th Street between Vireo and Webster Avenues in the Bronx was renamed "Deputy Chief Orio J. Palmer Way."

+The New York City Fire Department honored Palmer by renaming its physical fitness award the Deputy Chief Orio Palmer Fitness Award, also known as the Orio Palmer Memorial Fitness Award.

-At the National 9/11 Memorial, Palmer is memorialized at the South Pool, on Panel S-17.
+At the National September 11 Memorial, Palmer is memorialized at the South Pool, on Panel S-17.

 In an early-morning ceremony on May 10, 2014, the long-unidentified remains of 1,115 victims were transferred from the city medical examiner's to Ground Zero, where they would be placed in a space in the bedrock 70 feet below ground, as part of the 9/11 Museum.
 Reaction to the move was split among the families of the 9/11 victims, with some hailing the decision, and others protesting the location as inappropriate.
 Among the latter was Orio Palmer's brother-in-law, FDNY Lt.
 James McCaffrey, who demanded a ground-level tomb as a more dignified location.
 McCaffrey said, "The decision to put the human remains of the 9/11 dead in this basement is inherently disrespectful and totally offensive."
 McCaffrey stated that the remains deserve a place of prominence equal to that of the Memorial's trees and pools, and opined that the ceremony was held early in the morning due to opposition to the decision.